tjindrak/english-for-designers/02_first_impressions/case_study_by_images.md

 ## Polepšovna – When Two Worlds Collide
+> It's a place that combines amazing food and microbrews

 Meals at the Polepšovna took on a completely different dimension.
-During the tastings I couldn't believe how it was possible to combine Czech and Asian kucyhni.
-But it was an experience at the tastings and I recommend it to everyone who passes by!
+During the tastings I couldn't believe how it was possible to combine Czech and Asian cuisine.
+But at the tastings it was a really great experience and I recommend it to anyone passing by!
 ### A small demonstration
 #### Czech traditional Svíčková
 ![Svíčková](/02_first_impressions/images_casestudy/svickova.jpg)